 You know you’re in a special place when a state park takes up the southern end of a barrier island.
 It’s ready for your Florida Gulf Coast vacation, on tiny Manasota Key near Englewood, Florida.

-Stumps Pass State Park is one of the most beautiful state parks in Florida I have seen so far, and is on par with St Andrews State Park in the panhandle region where I was greeted with similar wow views of dolphins playing close to shore.
+Stump Pass State Park is one of the most beautiful state parks in Florida I have seen so far, and is on par with St Andrews State Park in the panhandle region where I was greeted with similar wow views of dolphins playing close to shore.

-Stumps Pass Beach State Park is one of the four barrier islands that comprise the Barrier Islands Geopark in this area.
+Stump Pass Beach State Park is one of the four barrier islands that comprise the Barrier Islands Geopark in this area.
 The other three are Cayo Costa, Don Pedro, Gasparilla.

 It consists of 245 acres of the Southern tip of Manasota Key and has access to pristine beaches on Lemon Bay and the Gulf Coast.

 We visited on a South Florida road trip during the winter months and it couldn’t have been more perfect.

 Find a private area of your own along the Lemon Bay side or a slice of sand on the ocean side.